-- This is monitored according to the level of cashflows required by the Scheme over a specified period. - It is managed by holding an appropriate amount of readily realisable investments.
-The Plan's assets are invested in pooled funds and "funds of two" which are readily realisable. - Since the closure of the Plan to new contributions, the Plan is receiving cash dividends from its developed market equity holdings (rather than investing in accumulation units).
+- This is monitored according to the level of cashflows required by the Plan over a specified period. - It is managed by holding an appropriate amount of readily realisable investments.
+The Plan's assets are invested in QIAIF structures which are readily realisable. - Since the closure of the Plan to new contributions, the Plan is receiving cash dividends from its developed market equity and credit holdings (rather than investing in accumulation units).